Azerbaijan–Poland relations: Cultural relations

 Józef Gosławski, Józef Płoszko, Eugeniusz Skibiński and Kazimierz Skórewicz are notable for being the architects of a number of buildings in Azerbaijan.
 Ismailiyya Palace, Palace of Happiness, Building of Baku City Executive Power, Rylsky brothers' house, Agabala Guliyev's House, Tagiyev's Passage and present-day National Museum of History of Azerbaijan, Baku Puppet Theatre, Institute of Manuscripts and History Museum of the Prosecutor's Office are among them.

-Polish Security Printing Works also supported Chopin Year 2010 and Milosz Year 2011 in Azerbaijan.
+Polish Security Printing Works also supported Chopin Year 2010 and Miłosz Year 2011 in Azerbaijan.
 The Center for Polish Language and Culture at the Baku Slavic University was opened on November 9, 2006.
 Polish engineer Paweł Potocki presented the first project of oil extraction in the Caspian shelf and ensured its fulfillment.

+Since 2019, there has been a significant increase in the number of students from Azerbaijan at Polish higher education institutions.
+Azeri students were the eighth largest group of foreign students in Poland in 2021, the sixth largest in 2022 and the fifth largest in 2023 and 2024.